ExCALIBUR-NEPTUNE/minepoch/README.md

 # minepoch

 Minepoch is a mini-app version of the relativistic electromagnetic particle in cell (PIC) code [EPOCH](https://github.com/Warwick-Plasma/epoch).
-Minepoch is deisgned to act both as a proxy-app for performance testing as well as a test-bed for PIC algorithm development.
+Minepoch is designed to act both as a proxy-app for performance testing as well as a test-bed for PIC algorithm development.
 Minepoch contains the same core physics module as EPOCH, in which Maxwell's equations are solved on an Eulerian mesh, coupled to Lagrangian particles, as well as extensions to allow drift-kinetic particles to be